-Life Sciences’ Diversity Advisory Committee (DAC) has been working with Dean Johnson– to identify, define and advance priorities to promote Diversity, Equity and Inclusion (DEI) across the division.
+Life Sciences’ Diversity Advisory Committee (DAC) has been working with Dean Johnson– to identify, define and advance priorities to promote equity and inclusion across the division.
 The DAC’s guidance is valued for its representation, which includes faculty from all of Life Sciences’ departments; also members who represent staff, postdoctoral fellows, graduate students and undergraduates.

 Life Sciences’ Dean, in collaboration with the DAC have been: